Privacy Policy for Antidoteʼs Sites and Applications

 This privacy policy is meant for those who use one of the Antidote Applications or one of the Websites, as these expressions are defined below:

-• Antidote 12 and prior editions for installation on a computer, Antidote Web for access through a browser on antidote.app, as well as Antidote Mobile for iPhone and iPad (the “Applications”);
+• Antidote 12 and prior editions for installation on a computer (it is still possible for an organization to add workstations to an Antidote 11 or Antidote 10 license), Antidote Web for access through a browser at antidote.app, as well as Antidote Mobile for iPhone and iPad (the “Applications”), including its corrector, dictionaries, language guides, documentation, deployment and installation scripts, configuration files, and the applications which allow it to be integrated with other software (e.g. Connectix);

-• the websites www.antidote.info and www.druide.com as well as the services which they allow you to access, such as your Client Portal from services.druide.com and the Help Center from assistance.druide.com (the “Websites”).
+• The websites www.antidote.info and www.druide.com as well as the services which they allow you to access, such as your Client Portal from services.druide.com and the Help Centre from assistance.druide.com (the “Websites”).

 This document uses clear and simple terms to describe the practices and procedures adopted by our company, Druide informatique inc. (“Druide”), to protect your personal information.